Northern Arizona University, Doctoral Student, 2013 – present. Curriculum and Instruction, Flagstaff, AZ

 The Making of Yellow Woman, A Demonstration of Place-Based Media Arts - Rachel Tso's Thesis Film on Place-Based Media Arts.
 Chronicles the making of Camille Manybeads Tso's award winning film, "In the Footsteps of Yellow Woman" as a Demonstration Project.
 Submitted to Northern Arizona University in partial fulfillment for the Degree of Master of Arts Sustainable Communities, December 2010.

-Student Made Films: Place-based media arts film projects with students, below are a few highlights.
+Student Made Films: Place-based media arts film projects facilitated with students

 RedBird Saves the Corn - Traditional Navajo Spider Woman story retold through lightbox animation by STAR School students Larissa Luther, Taylor Long, Makyla Allison.
 Demonstration of integration of Native Literature, Literacy, and Place-Based Media Arts.